geelark-tech/geelark-openapi/docs/en/User Guide/Cloud Phone/Request_Instructions.md

 #### Example of Required Request Headers for Verification

-Assuming the team&#039;s ApiKey is `YjmFIUuq0oJgSDJ42fxLEb6R1qjjqf`, the request headers would be set as follows:
+Assuming the team's ApiKey is `YjmFIUuq0oJgSDJ42fxLEb6R1qjjqf`, the request headers would be set as follows:

 * `appId`: `eH6gQR4oHr3FsZpI36La01IW`
 * `traceId`: `db6094ab-3797-4186-84d5-b0b58eebad56`